7 Ways To Express Amazement In Spanish (In 7 Of The Most Amazing Places In South America)

 4. Salar de Uyuni, Bolivia

 This salt flat in western Bolivia is the ecological opposite of Lake Titicaca — it’s very very dry.
 The absence of any plant or animal life and its almost geometrically perfect flatness makes the Salar de Uyuni one of the most surreal and otherworldly places on Earth.
 For a similar experience, you could take a vacation to Mars, but this is your best bet for an earthbound substitute.

 Elay puej.
 (If you are in eastern Bolivia.)

 – What to say: ¡Es re lindo!

-The Iguazu Falls are superlative in almost every respect — they the largest waterfall system in the world!
-Although they make up part of the border between Argentina and Brazil, most of the falls are on the Argentinian side.
-If you are in southern Brazil or northern Argentina, it is completely worth taking a short plane ride to the Argentinian province of Misiones, where the Falls are just one of the natural wonders waiting to be explored.
+The Iguazu Falls are superlative in almost every respect, taking the title for the largest waterfall system in the world!
+Although they make up part of the border between Argentina and Brazil, most of the Falls are on the Argentinian side.
+If you are in southern Brazil or northern Argentina, it is undoubtedly worth taking a short plane ride to the Argentinian province of Misiones, where the Falls are just one of the natural wonders waiting to be explored.

 6. Patagonia, southern Argentina and Chile